nechar/Angular-Laravel/readme.md

 [http://localhost:8000/register](http://localhost:8000/register)

-Congractulations have completed the project setup.
+Congratulations, you have sucessfully completed the project setup.
 The following command is the most important command that you might want to use over and over again after any modification in angular.
 So, make sure you copy this command in a safe place.
-During production, your will need to change the URL to whatever your URL is with prefix /app/
+During production, you will need to change the URL to whatever your URL is with a prefix /app/
 ```sh
 $ ng build --base-href http://localhost:8000/app/
 ```